Epyon01P/hasstutorial/README.md

 In this guide we are going to install **Home Assistant Core**, which is the core Python application that is Home Assistant.
 You can find an overview of the differences between every type of installation [here](https://www.home-assistant.io/installation/#compare-installation-methods).

-The main difference is that Home Assistant Core has no supervisor, meaning you will have to update Home Assistant manually.
+The main difference is that Home Assistant Core has no supervisor, meaning you will have to manage updating Home Assistant manually.
 The chart also says you can’t have add-ons or configuration restore, but that is only half true.
 This guide will show you how to do this on Home Assistant Core too.

 To install Home Assistant Core, we need Python 3.11 or higher.
 Chances are your Raspberry Pi OS came with an older version.
 To find out which version you have, use the command

 `python -V`

 If this yields a Python version equal or higher to 3.11, you’re good to go.
-If not, see Upgrading Python.
+If not, see [Upgrading Python](#upgrading-python).

 We are now ready to install Home Assistant.
 First, we’ll download some additional tools which are required to install Home Assistant.